5 Design Features Guaranteed to Boost Sales and Conversions

 - Always take note of the colour codes you use.
 At a bare minimum, you should have your HEX code recorded, and if you plan on using your colours off-screen you should note your Pantone and CYMK codes too.
 Failure to do so leads to an inconsistent brand over time.
 A big no, no.

-Creating a Killer Color Combination
+How To Create a Killer Color Combination

 If you don’t have a creative bone in your body and couldn’t coordinate a colour palette to save your life then don’t stress.
 There are tools and apps out there to help you.